 Email is Still the Cornerstone of Content Marketing

 Email has been used by content marketers for practically as long as email has existed.
 As such, you might think that the tactic is a bit old hat by now.
 Today, customer communication is all about social media, right?

-Well, yes, it is.
+Social media is important.
 But, despite the proliferation of Twitter, Facebook, LinkedIn et al, the fact remains that email is still the cornerstone of all great content marketing strategies – especially if you’re a B2B marketer.